lando/lando/docs/config/drupal8.md

 If you do this, you must use files that exist inside your application and express them relative to your project root as shown below:

-Note that the default files may change based on how you set both `ssl` and `via`.
+Note that the default, files may change based on how you set both `ssl` and `via`.
 Also note that the `vhosts` and `server` config will be either for `apache` or `nginx` depending on how you set `via`.
 We *highly recommend* you check out both the [apache](./apache.md#configuration) and [nginx](./nginx.md#configuration) if you plan to use a custom `vhosts` or `server` config.

 **A hypothetical project**

 Note that you can put your configuration files anywhere inside your application directory.
-We use a `config` directory in the below example but you can call it whatever you want such as `.lando`.
+We use a `config` directory but you can call it whatever you want such as `.lando` in the example below:

 ```bash
 ./